shaundon/codakuma-website/_posts/2023-11-20-jobhunting.markdown

 ## The number of interviews is out of control

 Interviews are a good thing.
-They're a way for the company to find out if you're suitable for a role, and they're equally valuable for you to scope out the company and figure out if you like them.
+They're a way for the company to find out if you're suitable for a role, and they're equally valuable for you to scope out the company and figure out if it's a good fit for you.
+However, I think that our industry has gone a bit too far and needs to pull back a little.

 It feels like in recent years the number of interviews companies insist on has slowly crept up, so now you're likely to have about five with a company before getting to offer stage.
 My record this time around for number of interviews with one company was nine.
 Sure, they weren't all explicitly labelled as interviews, many of them were 'chats' or 'catch ups', but I would argue that they're still a form of being interviewed.

-There's good intent behind all these interviews.
-The company is investing a lot of time and money into you and wants to know if you're a good fit, and likewise they're a great opportunity for you to learn more about the company and if it's a good fit for you.
-However, I think that our industry has gone a bit too far and needs to pull it back a little.

 When you're talking to one or two companies the interview load can be manageable, but when it's more than that it quickly turns into a full-time job.
 In my case I have the time for that, but if you already have a job (or other commitments), it might be a struggle.
 As an introvert I find interviews **exhausting**, as I have to be 'on' for the entire time, and I wish I hadn't done so many this time around.